MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * Add new Postman/ Edit some item on the Postman/ Update it/ Delete item from the Postman table

 - Features and Functionalities;
+  * truck_number inside postman page will get automatically updated when a postman_name is assigned to a truck_number from the truck page
-  * When a new postman is added and is assigned to a specific truck, `Quantity` data and `Item-List` data inside the truck page will be automatically updated as well
+  * Status 'ASSIGNED' will be automatically displayed under 'status' when a postman_name is assigned to a truck_number from the truck page
-  * A function is implemented inside `postman/create.blade.php` file to only display list of truck_number which quantity is less than 50.
-If a truck_number currently have more than 50 items, the truck_number won't be displayed on the dropdown list.
-This is to prevent admin to assign packages into a full truck.
+  * Status 'NOT ASSIGNED' will be automatically displayed under 'status' when a postman_name is not assigned to any truck_number yet
+  * postman number is a unique value

+- Admin CAN'T:
+  * Assign new truck_number into postman.
+Assigning postman to a specific truck_number can only happen from truck page.
+Admin however, can view which truck_number is assigned to that specific postman_name after adding it from the truck table.

 ---